joanlafuente/Multimodal-Business-Classification/README.md

 Lastly, to represent the words spotted we have tested fasttext and embedding named “glove-wiki-gigaword-300”.
 The main difference is that fasttext has representation for all the words and the other does not (since it has a closed vocabulary), but in our test this last one.
 We think that as it does not have representation of the out of the vocabulary words it may be filtering those less important words.
 We have also only considered only those words of more than two letters to reduce the words that go to the transformer that do not have any particular meaning.

+## Model weights
 The weights of the best model with the parameters can be found here: https://drive.google.com/file/d/1QUEkEktGffTt5tlLjoePbFNv44MXXc85/view?usp=sharing

 The code of how to load the model and the diferent loaders (train, val, test) is in test_trained_model.ipynb file.

 To only load the model, the code can be seen at the predicting_imgs.ipynb file.

+Finally, to be able to reproduce our results the model should be trained with the anotation file anotations_keras.pkl, and the parameters set in the main.py and utils.py files.
+During testing we have used annotations_corrected_translated_fixed.pkl, that are the same anotations but passed trough a spelling corrector and translated to english, this was done with "translate_anotations.py" file.